If you’ve ever ordered a pizza, you’ve likely wondered, is cheese a pizza topping? or part of the pizza.

 Frequently used toppings include Emmental, Romano, and Ricotta, while processed pizza cheeses made exclusively for pizza are mass-produced.

-However, if you are looking for creamy cheese, try substituting goat cheese.
+However, if you want creamy cheese, try substituting goat cheese.
 You can also add more cheese to your pizza if you like the taste of ricotta.

 While fresh mozzarella is an excellent topping for pizza, you should first ensure it is completely dry before using it.

-A cheese that is too wet will result in puddles of cheese water on your pizza, weakening the crust and muddling the sauce.
+Too wet cheese will result in puddles of cheese water on your pizza, weakening the crust and muddling the sauce.

 To prevent this, remove the cheese from its brine and dry it in the refrigerator for at least 15 minutes.